attester/attester-launcher/README.md

 * `snapshot` Name of the snapshot to use when cloning the virtual machine.

 * `command` Command to use inside the virtual machine to start the browser.
+This parameter can contain variables (cf the corresponding section below).

 * `commandArgs` Arguments to pass to the command.
-The URL the browser should connect to is appended as the last parameter.
+The URL the browser should connect to is appended as the last parameter if it is not specified anywhere else in the command line (through `${ATTESTER-URL}`).
+This parameter can contain variables (cf the corresponding section below).

 * `username` Name of user to use inside the virtual machine to start the command.